Démarrage rapide XGBoost¶

 represents the number of iterations for local tree boost.
 We use

 CPU for the training in default.
-One can assign it to a GPU by setting tree_method
+One can assign it to a GPU by setting tree-method

 to gpu_hist